-We are very grateful our Peer Reviewers, who generously took the time to comment on the Policy Briefs and suggest additional literature for the authors to take forward.
-Thank you to Sarah Gammage, Abigail Hunt, Manuela Tomei, Fabio Bertranou, Maria Arteta, Jessica Woodroffe, Stefania Fabrizio, Carola Ramon Bergano, Evelyn Astor, Chidi King, Emma Samman, Sophie Theis, Man-Kwun Chan, Holger Kray, Carolina Aguerre, Emily Taylor, Rachel Moussie, Sanna Ojanpera, Luz Martinez, Carolina Robino, Nancy Hogue and Valeria Esquivel.
+We are very grateful to our Peer Reviewers, who generously took the time to comment on the Policy Briefs and suggest additional literature for the authors to take forward.
+Thank you to Sarah Gammage, Abigail Hunt, Manuela Tomei, Fabio Bertranou, Maria Arteta, Jessica Woodroffe, Stefania Fabrizio, Carola Ramon Bergano, Evelyn Astor, Chidi King, Emma Samman, Sophie Theis, Man-Kwun Chan, Holger Kray, Carolina Aguerre, Emily Taylor, Rachel Moussie, Sanna Ojanpera, Luz Martinez, Carolina Robino, Nancy Hoque and Valeria Esquivel.

-To the Women20 (W20), especially its Contents Team, Carolina Villanueva and Georgina Sticco, and the W20 Knowledge Partners were a pleasure to work with.
-We are proud to have co-authored two Policy Briefs jointly with the W20.
+Thank you to the Women20 (W20), especially its Contents Team, Carolina Villanueva and Georgina Sticco, and the W20 Knowledge Partners.
+They were a pleasure to work with.